 Why Trust GearLab

-We've been testing sunglasses for years, in all seasons and all conditions, to determine which ones are worth the dough.
+We've been testing sunglasses for years, exposing them to different lighting conditions and visual obstacles, to determine which ones are worth the dough.

 Analysis and Test Results